sagecodes/intro-machine-learning-old/README.md

 ## The Break Down:

-Talking about things like AI and Selfdriving cars sounds like Machine Learning is crazy complicated!
-And although these problems cleary can be, you can absoluetly learn how to become a Machine Learning Engineer!
+Talking about things like AI and Self-driving cars sounds like Machine Learning is crazy complicated!
+And although these problems clearly can be, you can absolutely learn how to become a Machine Learning Engineer!

-Lets take a look at a breakdown of a machine learning algorith together!
+Lets take a look at a breakdown of a machine learning algorithm together!

 Some ML Terminology